Germanic Genealogy Society

 - Update access to the GGS Surname Research database.

-- Free access to our extensive at Concordia University located in St. Paul, MN.
+- Free access to our extensive library collection at Concordia University located in St. Paul, MN.

 - Free access to the Minnesota Genealogy Society Library in South Saint Paul, MN.

 - GGS holds many events each year which have included